openrndr/orx/orx-color/README.md

 In the center of the window, four colors from those collections are rendered as larger rectangles, using a random base color, a random light color, and two random dark colors.
+A random seed based in `seconds` is used for an animated effect.

 ![DemoFettePalette01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-color/images/DemoFettePalette01Kt.png)